CESP-ExpHer/Tutorial_PLACO/README.md

 gwas_traits_2 <- as.data.frame(gwas_traits_2)
 ```

 **IMPORTANT NOTE**: The following columns MUST be available in the GWAS data.
-If not, a user could rename the columns in the GWAS data or makes changes in the script.
+If not, a user could rename the columns in the GWAS data or make changes in the script.
 - snp (RS ID)
 - chr (chromosome)
 - bp_hg19 (base pair position)